Shanghai Disneyland: Response to COVID-19

-Dedication

-Park layout and attractions
+Park layout

-Upon the company's promise that the Shanghai resort would be "authentically Disney and distinctly Chinese," Chinese architects and designers and teams of researchers were hired to find ways to incorporate Chinese cultural elements.
-Many usual Disney park features have been redesigned or are absent from Shanghai Disneyland to cater for Chinese visitors' preferences.
-The park does not feature a steam railroad surrounding the park's perimeter and has no earthen berm to obscure the outside world from guest view.
+Unlike other Disney parks, Shanghai Disneyland does not feature a steam railroad surrounding the park's perimeter due to the Chinese already accustomed to train-travel.
+Shanghai Disneyland also has no earthen berm to obscure the outside world from guest view.
 As a replacement for a central-spoked/hub, the center of the park features a 11 acre collection of Chinese zodiac gardens called the Gardens of Imagination.
-Main Street U.S.A. has given way to Mickey Avenue, which introduces Chinese visitors to Disney characters.
+Main Street, USA has given way to Mickey Avenue, which introduces Chinese visitors to Disney characters.
 Conventional-themed lands such as Adventureland are reimagined into Adventure Isle, and other lands, such as Frontierland, are omitted entirely.
 Several staple attractions, such as Space Mountain, Jungle Cruise, and It's a Small World, are excluded as Disney wanted to avoid criticism of cultural imperialism.
 Restaurant seating has been revised upwards after studies found that Chinese guests take longer over meals, and extensive picnic areas are better adapted to extended families with grandparents.
 Also, there is more live entertainment as many Chinese patrons prefer that to thrill rides.

 In regards to the layout of other Magic Kingdom parks, this park's layout is mirrored.
 Instead of being on the left side of main hub, Adventure Isle (Adventureland) is on the right side; while as Tomorrowland is now on the left side instead of the right.
 Fantasyland is located in the back behind the castle (Enchanted Storybook Castle).

 Mickey Avenue

-Mickey Avenue, the entrance of the park, is the park's equivalent to Main Street, U.S.A.
+Mickey Avenue, the entrance of the park, is the park's equivalent to Main Street, USA.
+While the entrance building resembles a train station, there is no railroad circulating the park and it is used for character shows.
 The area is inspired by the personalities of Disney cartoon characters such as Mickey Mouse, Minnie Mouse, Donald Duck, and Chip 'n' Dale as well as Disney films, including Ratatouille, The Three Caballeros, and Lady and the Tramp.
 Avenue M Arcade, the largest gift shop in the park, is modeled after the Carthay Circle Theater.
 The Storytellers statue, which depicts a young Walt Disney and Mickey Mouse, is at the end of Mickey Avenue and in front of the Gardens of Imagination.

 Gardens of Imagination

 The hub of the park, this land features seven 11 acre Chinese gardens with each of the twelve animals of the Chinese zodiac represented by Disney characters.
 Attractions include Dumbo the Flying Elephant, Fantasia Carousel, and Marvel Super Heroes at Marvel Universe, a meet-and-greet pavilion featuring Marvel characters.
-Entertainment includes castle stage shows as well as the nightly Ignite the Dream, A Nighttime Spectacular of Magic and Light.
+Entertainment includes castle stage shows as well as the nightly Illuminate!
+A Nighttime Celebration.
 Mickey's Storybook Express, a parade with a musical soundtrack and colorful performers, runs on the longest parade route in a Disney park.